 Source: CDP (2021)

-The 2021 Fashion Transparency Index reviewed 250 of the world's largest fashion brands and retailers and ranked them according to how much they disclose about their social and environmental policies, practices and impacts.
+The 2022 Fashion Transparency Index reviewed 250 of the world's largest fashion brands and retailers and ranked them according to how much they disclose about their human rights and environmental policies, practices and impacts.
 Brands owned by this company scored 66%, signifying that it is publishing detailed supplier lists and the vast majority of policies, procedures and future goals.
-The average score was 23% and the highest score was 78%.
+The average score was 24% and the highest score was 78%.

 In 2021, the Carbon Disclosure Project (CDP) asked companies to provide data about their efforts towards removing commodity-driven deforestation and forest degradation from its direct operations and supply chains.
 Responding companies are scored across four key areas: disclosure; awareness; management; and leadership.
 This company received a CDP Forests Score of B-.